The Gadolinium-Free MRI Contrast Agent

-Over 30 million contrast enhanced (CE) MRI scans are performed worldwide each year.
+- Over 30 million contrast-enhanced (CE) MRI scans are done worldwide each year.

-CE-MRI scans provide vital medical insight for diagnosis and management of conditions including cancer, stroke, multiple sclerosis, cardiovascular disease, genetic disorders, and many more.
+CE-MRI scans provide vital medical insight informing diagnosis and management of cancer, stroke, multiple sclerosis, cardiovascular disease, genetic disorders, and many other conditions.

-All current MRI contrast agents deposit gadolinium in all patients
+- Current MRI contrast agents all deposit gadolinium in all patients

 Our agent, RVP-001, is based on the biocompatible essential element manganese.